-Taking into consideration all the sample areas, approximately 600 vines were sampled for mealybug counts and for cluster evaluation.
-Together, the treated vineyards include several factors that could be affecting the pesticide efficiency, such as the age of vineyards, irrigation type, commodity (table, raisin and wine grapes), the presence of a girdle, and geographical area.
+Taking into consideration all the sample areas, approximately 600 vines were sampled for mealybugs as well as cluster evaluation.
+Together, the treated vineyards ranged across several factors that could affect pesticide efficiency, such as the age of vineyards, irrigation type, commodity (table, raisin and wine grapes), the presence of a girdle, and geographical area.